- 1925(March)

 -

-the Cal Poly Pomona Jazz Ensemble was available at the Bronco
+Cal Poly Pomona Jazz Ensemble was available at the Bronco Bookstore.

-Bookstore.
-Also, site preparation began near the Music Building(24)
+Also, site preparation began near the Music Building(24) for the

 - 1989 (September 18)